mitchsanchez29/mitchsanchez29/README.md

 ---
 ## About

-Growing businesses often lose hours every week to manual reporting, repetitive administrative work, disconnected spreadsheets, and processes that rely on people instead of systems.
+Growing businesses often spend too much time on repetitive administrative work, manual reporting, disconnected spreadsheets, and processes that slow teams down.

-This portfolio showcases real work, enhanced work projects, and business case studies that solve operational challenges through workflow automation, reporting systems, dashboards, and finance operations using Google Workspace, Apps Script, APIs, Zapier, Airtable, Looker Studio, and AI tools such as Claude and ChatGPT.
+This portfolio showcases real work, client projects, enhanced work projects, and business case studies built to improve operations, reporting, finance processes, and workflow automation.

 Instead of focusing on tools, the portfolio is organized around the business problems each solution solves.